 It is important to get the details of the insurance coverage your removal company offers in writing.
-Find out what the moving insurance entitles you to, whether it is a replacement, repair or financial compensation.
+Find out what the moving insurance entitles you to should you need to make a claim - is it a replacement, repair or financial compensation?

 If you have packed yourself...

 Finally, but important to remember, a lot of insurance companies will not cover you for loss or damage if you packed the boxes yourself.
 Your boxes need to be professionally packed otherwise damage to your goods cannot be validated and your claim is at risk of being refused.
 Many removal companies offer a packing service, so be sure to mention that this is something you require to your removals company during your early discussions.